darshan-1832/Sentiment-Analysis-on-Amazon-Customer-Reviews/README.md

 # 📢 Sentiment-Analysis-on-Amazon-Customer-Reviews

 ## 📌 **Project Overview**
 This project aims to analyze customer sentiment from **Amazon product reviews** using **NLP and deep learning**.
 The model is built on **BERT (bert-base-uncased)** and classifies reviews as **Positive, Neutral, or Negative**.
 The insights derived can help businesses understand customer engagement and product feedback.

+This project is a **quick and beginner-friendly implementation** of **Sentiment Analysis** using **BERT (Bidirectional Encoder Representations from Transformers)**.
+The goal is to analyze Amazon reviews and classify their sentiment.

+The model is built using **BERT** for sequence classification, providing a strong baseline for sentiment analysis.
+While this version works well for beginners, it is designed with **future fine-tuning** in mind to improve accuracy and adaptability for different datasets.

+🚧 **Future Improvements**:
+- Fine-tuning the BERT model on a **larger, domain-specific dataset**
+- Optimizing the training pipeline with **hyperparameter tuning**
+- Deploying the model using **Flask, FastAPI, or Streamlit**

 ## 🚀 **Key Features**
 ✔ **Web Scraping** – Extracts Amazon reviews using **Selenium** & **BeautifulSoup**